 Voting papers should not be collected from electors by candidates or their assistants.
-Each elector is required to post or deliver his or her own voting paper to the Electoral Officer or official voting boxes located at Mackenzie District Council service centres.
+Each elector is required to post or deliver their own voting paper to the Electoral Officer or official voting boxes located at Mackenzie District Council service centres.